This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 If a deceased person has a surviving spouse, no claim may be made, on the grounds of lineal succession, for furnishings and household accessories of ordinary value.

 e) Obligation to restore gifts (hotchpot)

 If the heirs are descendants of the deceased person, the share allocated to each heir from the estate is influenced by the obligation of the descendants to restore gifts vis-a-vis one another.
-Essentially, if several descendants succeed together, each heir adds to the value of the estate the value of advancements they received from the testator during his lifetime (Section 7:56 of the Civil Code).
+Essentially, if several descendants succeed together, each heir adds to the value of the estate the value of advancements they received from the deceased during his lifetime (Section 7:56 of the Civil Code).